Coordination 2021 is one of the three conferences of DisCoTec 2021.

 With the rise of blockchains and cryptocurrencies, digital contracts have become popular in the form of smart contracts, which encode a financial transaction between possibly distrusting parties using a distributed consensus protocol.
 Although smart contracts bear the potential to benefit society quite fundamentally (e.g., equalize access to financial infrastructure, increase fairness), the benefits are shadowed by the existence of severe security vulnerabilities in deployed smart contracts and smart contract languages.
 In the 2021 edition of COORDINATION, we are soliciting contributions on new programming language paradigms and patterns for expressing digital contract interactions, verification and analysis techniques for checking safety and liveness properties and guaranteeing correctness of digital contracts, as well as compositionality and scalability of digital contract reasoning techniques.

 We welcome tool papers that describe experience reports, technological artefacts and innovative prototypes (including engines, APIs, etc.), for coordinating, modelling, analysing, simulating or testing systems, as well as educational tools in the scope of the research topics of COORDINATION.
 In addition, we welcome submissions promoting the integration of existing tools relevant to the community.
-Submissions to the tool track must include an extended abstract and a link to a demo video that previews the potential tool presentation at the conference.
-Both the abstract and the video will be decisive criteria in the selection process.
-Authors of accepted contributions will be asked to produce a regular (full) paper to appear in the conference proceedings, which will be subject to a lightweight revision process.
+Submissions to the tool track must include a tool paper and a link to a demo video that previews the potential tool presentation at the conference.
+Both the tool paper and the video will be decisive criteria in the selection process.
+Authors of accepted contributions will be able (and encouraged) to extend their tool paper to a (regular) full paper before appearance in the conference proceedings, which will be subject to a lightweight revision process.